department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/research-findings.md

 - *Message your doctor* (83% completed successfully)
 - *Check/update education benefits* (71% completed successfully)

-## 4. Several participants said that it was redundant or confusing to have two different sign-in buttons
-3 participants pointed out that there were 2 different sign-in buttons and didn't need more than the one in the header.
-One of these participants said it was confusing to have two buttons in two different places that do the same thing.
+## 4. Most sign-ins didn't happen on the home page (with "Sign in or create an account" near the photos or "Sign in" in the header).

 Neither sign-in button got much use during the research sessions:
 - 2 participants used the new "Sign in or create account" button.
 - 4 participants used the old "Sign in" button in the header.
-- Everyone else (13 participants) didn't use either sign-in button because they instead used the "sign in" button on specific content pages they found later.
+- **Everyone else (13 participants) didn't use either sign-in button because they instead used the "sign in" button on specific content pages they navigated to later.**

 A quarter of the participants (5 of 19) said that they'd sign in first--before using the home page--so they'd see customized links or wouldn't get interrupted later to sign in and then have to figure out how to get back to where they were.
 - One participant said that they didn't think to sign in because they primarily use the VA mobile app, in which you stay signed in.

+3 participants pointed out that there were 2 different sign-in buttons and didn't need more than the one in the header.
+One of these participants said it was confusing to have two buttons in two different places that do the same thing.

 ## 5. Two accessibility issues were discovered with the VA Benefits and Health Care megamenu on desktop, both of which confused a pilot participant using a screen reader, and one of which also confused several sighted participants.